marysue/marysue.github.io/_posts/2019-04-01-cli_gem_web_scraper.markdown

 <li><b>Abstracted Methods:  Findable Class</b>

 <code>Concerns::Findable</code> has methods that are available to all Mac classes utilizing their <code>@@all</code> class variable.
 This module finds, selects, and sorts the <code>@@all</code> array of Mac objects.</li>

-For a live demo, with a brief overview of design and implementation see:  [YouTube](https://www.youtube.com/watch?v=XKcexqg0Qgs)